kappa-wingman/pelican-kappa-nero/README.md

 	* JSON_LD = True
 	* Based on existing work from [Flex](https://github.com/alexandrevicenzi/Flex).
 Thanks to Alexandre
 	* Based on existing work from [Emoji-gen](https://github.com/emoji-gen/blog/blob/master/theme/templates/includes/article_structured-data.html).
 Thanks to Emoj-Gen and Pine.
-	* For base / includes/json_ld.html;
+	* For base / includes/json_ld.html, If enabled, there would be JSON-LD blocks for
-	* If enabled, there would be JSON-LD blocks for
+	* Type Website and WebPage for all html
-	* Type Blog for all html
+	* Type BlogPosting for all articles
-	* Type Articles for all articles
+	* A limitation of Pelican: currently there is no easy way to get the current URL of the page.
+So some pages generated for tags and etc could not put the current URL into the JSON-LD.
+If Pelican provides a Jinja2 variable for this, we would try to update the JSON-LD template.
 * JSON-LD, article image and publisher logo are required by Google schema checking
 	* SITE_LOGO = 'images/your-image.jpg'
 	* PUBLISHER_LOGO = 'images/your-image.jpg'